ragsns/javaone-cloudfoundry-hol/exercises/exm/README.md

 #Cloud Foundry Hands-On Labs

-##Exercise D: Microservices Adventures
+##Exercise 30: Microservices Adventures

-Ensure that you are in sub-directory `exd`.
+Ensure that you are in sub-directory `exm`.

 ```
 cd <path-to-folder>/javaone-cloudfoundry-hol/exd